14-year-old boy charged with murder of man stabbed to death outside Asda

 Boy, 14, charged with murder of man stabbed to death outside Asda

-Ian Kirwan, 53, was heading to the shops when he was ‘set upon by a group of young people’
+Ian Kirwan, 53, was heading to the shops when he was attacked

 A 14-year-old boy has been charged with murder after a man was stabbed to death outside an Asda supermarket, West Mercia Police said.